 What Is Debt Settlement?

-Debt settlement is a form of debt resolution help designed to resolve your outstanding debt for less than what you currently owe.
+Debt settlement is a form of debt resolution designed to resolve your outstanding debt for less than what you currently owe.
+You can work through the process of contacting lenders independently or with the assistance of a debt settlement company.

 How Debt Settlement Works

 Debt settlement is a fairly straightforward process.
-If you are considering this option, here’s what you can expect.
+Here’s what you can expect if you pursue this option:

-The first step in the process is to take a deeper look at your finances to assess your debt situation.
+The first step in the process is to take a deeper look at your finances to assess your debt-to-income ratio.
+If you work with a debt relief organization, you'll speak with a debt counselor and list everything you owe, including credit card balances, lines of credit, personal loans, and any other outstanding accounts.

-The debt settlement company you work with will negotiate with creditors on your behalf.
-Their goal is to reduce the amount you owe to your lenders.
+The debt settlement company you work with will negotiate directly with creditors on your behalf with the goal of reducing the amount you owe to your lenders.
+If you work on your own, you'll speak to lenders yourself, asking to settle for the amount you can afford to pay.

-Depending on your financial status, history, and credit reports, you may be able to save as much as 40%-60% of what you owe.
-This can be a significant advantage as you’ll be able to pay off your debts faster.
+Depending on your financial status, history, and credit reports, you may be able to save as much as 50% of what you owe.

 Once your creditors are paid off, your accounts will be closed, and you will be debt-free.

-When you work with a debt settlement company, you will pay the company a fee calculated on your total enrolled debt.
+When you work with a debt settlement company, you’ll pay the company a fee calculated on your total enrolled debt.

 Upon entering the program, the amount of debt you have is called enrolled debt.
-This fee can only be charged once your debt is settled.
-Fees are usually 20% to 25%.
+The fee (usually 15% to 25% of your enrolled debt) can only be charged once your debt settlement offer is accepted by your lender, your debt is settled, and your account is closed.

 Whether you have credit card debt, medical bills, or personal loans, debt settlement can help you resolve your obligations.
 Most unsecured debt will be eligible for debt settlement programs.